microsoft/sarif-tools/CONTRIBUTING.md

 Pull requests are welcome.
 1. Fork the repository.
 2. Make and test your changes (see Developer Guide below).
-3. Run `python -m black .` to format the code (`python -m pip install black` if necessary).
+3. Run `poetry run black sarif` to format the code.
-4. Run `python -m pylint src` and check for no new errors or warnings (`python -m pip install pylint` if necessary).
+4. Run `poetry run pylint sarif` and check for no new errors or warnings.
 5. Raise Pull Request in GitHub.com.

 # Developer Guide